 What You Can Do To Prevent Injury

-A weekend warrior is someone who participates in an activity only in their spare time.
+A weekend warrior is someone who participates in activities only in their spare time.
 It’s all or nothing.
-So for most of the week, there is not much activity, then all of a sudden your body is thrown into a lot of activity.
+So for most of the week, there is not much activity, and then all of a sudden your body is thrown into a lot of activity.
 It can be a shock to your system.
 This activity could be sporting leagues, home renovation, gardening and so on.
 What remains true in all scenarios is that if your body is not active all week, and then you dive into high activity on the weekends, you are more likely to become injured.

 Types Of Injuries

 Types of injuries that are likely to occur with weekend warriors are sprains and strains.
 Some examples include a hamstring pull, an ankle sprain or a lower back injury.
 Rotator cuff injuries are also common.
 If you do become injured as a weekend warrior, be sure to talk to your team of MSK experts (chiropractor, physiotherapist and massage therapist) about the best practices to aid in healing and recovery.